Updated November 8, 2021

 As you have seen, investing in large cities and small towns comes with many important differences, and which strategy you choose should depend on your budget, aspirations, and personal preferences.
 Regardless of which location you go for, don’t forget to analyze a few available properties to choose the one which will optimize your cash flow and return.

-Daniela Andreevska is Marketing Director at Mashvisor, a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.
+About the Author: Daniela Andreevska is Marketing Director at Mashvisor, a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.
 A research process that’s usually 3 months now can take 15 minutes.
-We provide all the real estate information in easy to understand visualizations.
+We provide all the real estate information in easy-to-understand visualizations.